ryanwilsond/belte/docs/Buckle.md

 | `graphics` | An application that creates a window. |
 | `dll` | Builds into a dynamically linked library. |

+### *--entry=\<name>*

+Specifies a type name to search for the entry point (and update point) symbols in.
+The type can be namespace qualified but cannot be nested.

+### *--nostdlib*

+Disables compiling with the higher-level Standard Library (collections, IO, etc.).
+Certain parts of the Standard Library are still compiled with where removing them would break core language functionality (such as primitive type definitions).

 ### *--evaluate*

-Performs all compilation steps before assembling and linking, and instead of assembling and linking to an executable, the program is run immediately.
-However, unlike the *-i* option, the method of running the program is always evaluation.
+Instead of producing an executable, the program is run immediately after being compiled.
+Unlike the *-i* option, the method of running the program is always evaluation.

-The evaluators runtime performance is better than interpreting, but still not as fast as traditional compilation because the code is not sent to an independent executable before running.
-However, unlike interpreting, the compiler compiles the entire input before evaluating.
-This causes the error checking is equivalent to if you were to compile to an executable.
-Because the compiler is ran before evaluating, there is a pause before the program starts executing unlike interpreting.
+The program is run in a virtual environment.
+The Repl uses this mode.

+Note that [some features have restricted](Current/Overview.md#11-endpoint-specific-features) when using this option.

 ### *--execute*

-Performs all compilation steps before assembling and linking, and instead of assembling and linking to an executable, the program is run immediately.
-However, unlike the *-i* option, the method of running the program is always execution.
+Instead of producing an executable, the program is run immediately after being compiled.
+Unlike the *-i* option, the method of running the program is always execution.

-The code is compiled down to IL code, and then into an executable.
-This executable is wrapped and ran immediately.
-The runtime performance is the same as traditional compilation, though there will be a pause before the program executes.
-This pause is the longest of the three methods of running the program.

-### *-t*, *--transpile*

-The code is compiled without assembling or linking.
-Instead, the code is transpiled into C# source code.
-All language features are supported with this option.
+The program is emitted to a dynamic assembly and ran, offering better performance than *--evaluate* at the cost of slightly longer compile time.

+Note that [some features have restricted](Current/Overview.md#11-endpoint-specific-features) when using this option.

 ### *-o \<filename>*

-Specifies the output path or filename.
-This option is only valid when using the compiler on a single input, or if the all compilation phases are completed.
-You cannot specify this option in junction with *-p*, *-s*, and *-c* when multiple files are inputted.
-You cannot also never specify this option in junction with *-i*, *--script*, *--evaluate*, *--execute*, *-t*, or *--transpile*.
+Specifies the output file.
+You cannot specify this option in junction with *-i*, *--evaluate*, or *--execute*.

 ### *-m:\<count>*